Earlobe Repair & Reduction

 Repair of gauged earlobes

 This is typically a more extensive procedure than repairing a simple piercing.
-Although the earlobe gauge will stretch and distort the lobe, but typically no tissue is lost, enabling us to rearrange and shape the tissues back into a normal appearing lobe.
+Although the earlobe gauge will stretch and distort the lobe, typically no tissue is lost, enabling us to rearrange and shape the tissues back into a normal appearing lobe.
 These cases can be fairly simple or complex, depending on the tissues available for repair.
 As with piercing repairs, these can be performed in our office under local anesthesia, and we will need to place stitches that will remain in place for about 7-10 days.

 Reducing the size of overly large earlobes can be done in our office under local anesthesia as an isolated procedure, but is often done in the operating room as part of more extensive procedures (facelift, necklift, etc.).
 As with other types of earlobe repair, the pain following the procedure is fairly minimal and sutures are removed in 7-10 days.
 Scars are placed to minimize visibility.